Inside the Numbers: Draft Lottery and Draft Position Q&A

 Q: How will the draft lottery affect team preparations for the draft?

 MZ: There are a range of top players available in this year’s draft.
-Obviously if we receive the Lakers’ pick this year, we’ll focus more on the top of the draft.
+Obviously there’s a small chance we don’t get the 14th pick.
 However, in general the lottery probably will have very little effect on our preparations – since there’s always the possibility of a draft-night trade, we’ll need to evaluate a wide range of top draft-eligible players regardless of where we’ll be picking.
-No matter what picks we end up with, the time between the lottery and the draft will be extremely busy, with players coming in for workouts and our staff watching a lot of video, among other things (including a lot of statistics work), so that Danny & the rest of our staff can have as much information as possible to prepare himself for draft night.
+No matter what picks we end up with, the time between the lottery and the draft will be extremely busy, including video interviews with players and our staff watching a lot of video, among other things (including a lot of statistics work), so that Danny & the rest of our staff can have as much information as possible to prepare himself for draft night.

-Michael Zarren is the Celtics' Assistant General Manager & Team Counsel.
+Michael Zarren is the Celtics’ VP of Basketball Operations & Team Counsel.

 David Sparks is the Celtics’ Director of Basketball Analytics.